 Any “breeding related” medical costs for the Guardian Dog are the expense of Daniel’s Doodles.
 Our Guardian Homes are only responsible for routine maintenance and medical care just as they would if they had their own dog.

 What Are the Benefits of Being a Guardian Home?

 A Guardian Family gets the very best that Daniel’s Doodles has to offer in the Australian Labradoodle!
-This means that we choose our breeding stock based on the best qualities that are outlined in our breed standard with temperament of course coming first.
-Another wonderful benefit to our Guardian Families is that their Guardian dog or puppy will be completely health tested at the expense of Daniel’s Doodles prior to entering our breeding program at no cost to the Guardian Family.
-Our Guardian Families get to enjoy the excitement of being a part of our breeding program, and seeing the offspring of their very own Guardian dog placed with families across the country bringing others the same joy and happiness that they have received from their Guardian Dog!
+This means that we choose our breeding stock based on the best qualities that are outlined in our breed standard with temperament coming first.
+Another wonderful benefit to our Guardian Families is that their Guardian puppy will be completely health tested at the expense of Daniel’s Doodles prior to entering our breeding program at no cost to the Guardian Family.
+Our Guardian Families get to enjoy the excitement of being a part of our breeding program, and seeing the offspring of their very own Guardian dog placed with families across the country – bringing others the same joy and happiness that they have received from their dog!